-- No one (teacher, external visitor or student) will have to answer a personal question - Everyone has the right to pass and not answer a question if they do not wish to - Names of individuals should never mentioned in discussions or questions - Only the correct biological names for body parts should be used - Meanings of words should be explained in a sensible and factual way
+- No one (teacher, external visitor or student) will have to answer a personal question - Everyone has the right to pass and not answer a question if they do not wish to - Names of individuals should never be mentioned in discussions or questions - Only the correct biological names for body parts should be used - Meanings of words should be explained in a sensible and factual way

 We would expect all external visitors to value diversity, be aware of the importance of social inclusion and promote equal opportunities.
-All presentations must give provide balanced viewpoints on the topic / theme covered to empower our students to reach well informed personal conclusions and judgments.
+All presentations and resources (i.e. - websites, video footage, literature) must give provide balanced viewpoints on the topic / theme covered to empower our students to reach well informed personal conclusions and judgments.